Benchmark Employer Advice, advice-centre

 Taking on staff consumes too much time and money, a new survey has suggested.

-The survey, which covered 500 SMEs and was carried out on behalf of the British Chambers of Commerce (BCC), found that over 80 per cent of respondents identified the recruitment of workers as a major challenge when it comes to workforce management.
+The survey, which covered 500 SMEs and was carried out on behalf of the British Chambers of Commerce (BCC), found that over 80% of respondents identified the recruitment of workers was a major challenge when it comes to workforce management.

-Hiring new staff appears a particular problem for smaller employers because recruitment places extra demands on limited resources in an already challenging economic climate, the BCC said.
+Hiring new staff appears a particular problem for smaller employers because recruitment places extra demand on limited resources in an already challenging economic climate, the BCC said.

-Over 40 per cent of firms estimated the cost of recruiting a new employee at more than £2000.
+Over 40% of firms estimated the cost of recruiting a new employee at more than £2,000.

-For 53 per cent of the businesses surveyed, the owner was responsible for recruitment.
+For 53% of the businesses surveyed, the owner was responsible for recruitment.
 Less than a quarter of the businesses had personnel departments to handle staffing.

 Online recruitment websites, which allow employers to post open job positions and job seekers to post their curriculums vitae, fared only slightly better.

-Almost one-fifth of respondents always used online job boards, 43 per cent sometimes used a job board, and 39 per cent said they never would.
+Almost one-fifth of respondents always used online job boards, 43% sometimes used a job board, and 39% said they never would.

-Nearly half indicated that the curriculums vitae they receive via online job boards do not match the requirements of their job openings.
+Nearly half indicated that the CV's they receive via online job boards do not match the requirements of their job openings.

-Only 3 per cent of the businesses regularly used a recruitment agency.
+Only 3% of the businesses regularly used a recruitment agency.
 Just over half used agencies occasionally.
 If these companies had strong relationships with a recruiter like Benchmark the recruitment process would be smooth, quick, and most importantly cost effective.